-US and Canadian citizens do not require a traveler’s visa for Colombia.
-It is important that you check for yourself what is needed for you to enter the country (travel.state.gov is a good starting place).
+US and Canadian citizens do not typically require a traveler’s visa for the countries we visit.
+It is important that you check for yourself what is needed for you to enter the country. (travel.state.gov is a good starting place).

 Do I need a Passport?

 Yes.
-And as a general rule you must have at least 6 months' validity on your passport.
+As a general rule most countries expect that you will have at least 6 months' validity on your passport.
 On arrival visitors may be asked to present return tickets and evidence of means to cover your intended stay.

 What should I pack?

 We recommend traveling light, with essentials only.
+On some Journeys you will be camping out.
 You'll get a complete packing list after you book your trip.

 Hat for sun protection

 Close toed shoes (comfortable)

 Small day backpack

 Light clothes for working in